aminahmemon/reproducible-research_homework/README.md

 As the same seed is set twice, the same 5 random numbers are generated each time the code is run.

+**Question 5**

+*How many rows and columns does the table have?*
+There are 34 rows and 13 columns in the table.

+*What transformation can you use to fit a linear model to the data?*
+You could log transform the data.

 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.